Payoff scaling shapes cooperation in LLM agents across languages: Supplement to Results

 To provide a higher-level view of strategic tendencies across linguistic contexts, we aggregate the four canonical strategies into two categories: \emph{unconditional} (ALLC + ALLD) and \emph{conditional} (TFT + WSLS).
 This aggregation reveals whether agents commit to fixed policies regardless of opponent behaviour, or adapt their strategies based on interaction history.

-As shown in Figure~\ref{fig:language_strategy_grouped}, Arabic and Chinese prompts elicit predominantly unconditional behaviour (exceeding 60\% combined ALLC+ALLD), while French demonstrates the most conditional profile with over 55\% of agents adopting TFT or WSLS strategies.
+As shown in Figure~\ref{fig:language_strategy_grouped}, Arabic and Chinese prompts elicit predominantly unconditional behaviour, while English, French, and Vietnamese sit close to a balanced split between unconditional and conditional play.
 This pattern corroborates the fine-grained analysis in the main paper, suggesting that linguistic context systematically modulates the degree to which LLM agents engage in adaptive versus committed strategic behaviour.